-Michael Levy MD, PhDAssociate Neurologist, Harvard Medical School; Director, Neuromyelitis Optica Clinic and Research Laboratory, and Research Director, Division of Neuroimmunology & Neuroinfectious Disease, Massachusetts General Hospital, Boston, Massachusetts
+Michael Levy MD, PhDAssociate Professor of Neurology, Harvard Medical School; Research Director, Division of Neuroimmunology and Neuroinfectious Disease, Massachusetts General Hospital, Boston, Massachusetts

 Dr. Michael Levy, MD, PhD, is an Associate Neurologist at Massachusetts General Hospital and Research Director of the Division of Neuroimmunology & Neuroinfectious Disease.
 He completed the MD/PhD program at Baylor College of Medicine (Houston, TX) with a focus on neuroscience.
 Dr. Levy completed his Johns Hopkins internship in the Osler Medicine program, residency in the Johns Hopkins Neurology program and a fellowship in Neuroimmunology at Johns Hopkins University.
 In 2009, Dr. Levy was appointed to the faculty as Assistant Professor at Johns Hopkins where he started the Neuromyelitis Optica Clinic and Research Laboratory, and in 2019 he moved to the Massachusetts General Hospital and Harvard Medical School to develop the research program in neuroimmunology.